 Import customer data from WooCommerce sales to WP ERP, and prompt users to sign up for your newsletter during WooCommerce checkout.

-Create CRM contacts from Zendesk clients and access their customer support tickets from their profile.
+Create CRM contacts from Zendesk clients and access their customer support tickets from their profiles.

 Getting Started With WP ERP CRM